sdqali/site/content/blog/2025-12-04-making-sense-of-linux-capabilities.markdown

 - This entry was never corrected `CAP_NET_SETID - CAP.FIXME: what is this about?`.
 This appears to be a typo.
 - Some of the capabilities noted in other systems eventually made it in to Linux, for example `CAP_NET_BIND_SERVICE` and `CAP_NET_RAW`.

-## Capability Sets
+#### Capability Sets

-The POSIX proposal and the Linux-Privs proposal included the concept of Capability sets - `effective`, `permitted` and `inheritable`.
+Linux-Privs took the Capability Sets idea from the POSIX proposals and defined how Process Capabilities would be computed from the parent's Process Capabilities and the File's Capabilities.

-- The `effective` set contains Capabilities that the process currently has.
-The process can drop a Capability any time it wants.
+- `effective` - pE' = pP' & fE _i.e._ the new effective set is the new permitted set masked with the executed file's effective set.
-- The `permitted` set contains Capabilities that a process could activate.
-At any point, the process can acquire any Capability in the `permitted` list.
+- `inheritable` - pI' = pI _i.e._ inheritable set is passed unchanged.
-- The `inheritable`
+- `permitted` - pP' = fP | ( fI & pI ) _i.e._ the permitted set becomes the combination of the permitted set of the executed file and those inheritable capabilities of the executing file that are also inheritable by the file.

 It was first proposed in the Linux mailing lists in 1998 [^6], with the first implementation releasing in Kernel version `2.2.11` [^3] [^4].
-At this point, Capabilities were configurable only on processes, using `libcap`'s `capsh` utility or using syscalls `capset()` and `capget()`.
+At this point, Capabilities were configurable only on Processes and not Files, using `libcap`'s `capsh` utility or using the syscalls `capset()` and `capget()`.

 systemd - https://0pointer.de/blog/projects/security.html